intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tensorflow/tfpark/ner/README.md

 __Options:__
 * `--model_path` and `model_info_path`: The path to `model.h5` and `model_info.dat` downloaded from [here](#download-the-pre-trained-model).
 * `--seq_length`: The maximum sequence length of inputs.
 Default is 30.
-* `--input_path`: The path to input txt file if any.
-Each line should be a sentence to perform NER on.
+* `--input_path`: The path to the input txt file if any.
+Each line should be an input sentence for NER.
 It can be an HDFS path.
-If not specified, the program will perform NER on two example sentences.
+If not specified, the program will perform NER on two example sentences and print the result.

 ## Results
-Given RDD of string as input, the result will be RDD of entity tags.
+Given RDD of string as input, the result will be RDD of list of entity tags.

 We print out several sample outputs to console:
 ```
 John	B-PER